of83/Getting-and-Cleaning-Data-Project/README.md

 It's required to submit:

-1. a tidy data set,
+1. a tidy data set with one R script (run_analysis.R) that does the following:
+	a.
+Merges the training and the test sets to create one data set,
+	b.
+Extracts only the measurements on the mean and standard deviation for each measurement,
+	c.
+Uses descriptive activity names to name the activities in the data set,
+	d.
+Appropriately labels the data set with descriptive variable names,
+	e.
+From the data set in step d, creates a second, independent tidy data set with the average of each variable for each activity and each subject,
 2. a link to a Github repository with the script for performing the analysis,
 3. a code book that describes the variables, the data and any transformations or work performed to clean up the data called CodeBook.md

 A README.md should be included in the repo with the scripts.
 This repo explains how all of the scripts work and how they are connected.

 [Data for the project](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-# Objective: create one R script called run_analysis.R that does the following:

-	1. Merges the training and the test sets to create one data set.
-	2. Extracts only the measurements on the mean and standard deviation for each measurement.
-	3. Uses descriptive activity names to name the activities in the data set
-	4. Appropriately labels the data set with descriptive variable names.
-	5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.